Hervé Cassan: Biography

-Cassan led a career as both a diplomat and a professor.
-He advised two United Nations Secretaries-General in New York City, and was a special counselor to the Secretary-General of the Organisation internationale de la Francophonie.
+Cassan had a career as both a diplomat and an academic.
+He advised two United Nations secretaries-general in New York City, and was a special counselor to the secretary-general of the Organisation internationale de la Francophonie.
 He also directed the organization's cabinet.
 Other positions of his included his time as a lawyer and international consultant.

 Cassan was a professor of law at Paris Descartes University for 15 years.
-He was a visiting professor at The Hague Academy of International Law, the Institute of Higher International Studies in Geneva, and Louisiana State University in the United States.
+He was a visiting professor at The Hague Academy of International Law, the Graduate Institute of International Studies in Geneva and Louisiana State University in the United States.
 In 2010, he became a law professor at the Université de Sherbrooke in Quebec.
 His research focused on international mediation and negotiation, as well as procedures for solving international conflicts.
 He served on the special counsel of the Institute for Research and Education on Negotiation, associated with the ESSEC Business School in Paris.

-Hervé Cassan died on 8 March 2021, his 74th birthday.
+Cassan died on 8 March 2021, his 74th birthday.